thoth-tech/doubtfire-astro/src/content/docs/backend/API/api-task_definitions.md

 title: Doubtfire API
 ---

-# API: units
+# API: units - Task Definitions

-units : Operations about units
+units : Operations about Units
-This markdown document provides detailed documentation for the "units" API endpoints, including their URLs, methods, parameters (if any), responses, and example requests using curl.
+This markdown document provides detailed documentation for the "Task definition" API endpoints, including their URLs, methods, parameters (if any), responses, and example requests using curl.

 This "units" API has the following operations.